Credit Cards Business Credit Cards

 Steps for calling the Chase reconsideration line

-If any denial reasons had something to do with your credit, it’s worth looking into your credit reports to know more about the issue.
-For example, you could review how many recent inquiries you have on your file if you were denied for having too many inquiries.
-You could also look for any mistakes on your credit report that Chase may have used in its considerations.
+3. Check your credit.
+If your denial had something to do with your credit, it’s worth looking into your credit reports to know more about the issue.
+For example, you could check how many recent inquiries you have on your file.
+Always look for errors in your credit report, and make sure Chase didn’t use incorrect information when considering your application.

 Keep in mind

 Many credit card issuers other than Chase have reconsideration lines for credit card applications as well.
-It doesn’t hurt to check for a reconsideration line if you’ve been denied a credit card, whether it’s with American Express, Capital One, or another company.
+It doesn’t hurt to check for a reconsideration line if you’ve been denied a credit card, whether with American Express, Capital One, or another issuer.

 What is the easiest Chase business card to get?